YuukanOO/uniformcss.com/docs/fundamentals/helper-functions.md

 ---

-## Breakpoints Functions
+## Screen Functions

-The `screen()` function returns values from the breakpoint map provided an existing variant is passed in as a parameter. `screens()` function returns the entire map, useful for looping.
+The `screen()` function returns values from the `screen` map provided an existing variant is passed in as a parameter. `screens()` function returns the entire map, useful for looping.

-For more information on breakpoints, visit <a class="hover.underline" href="/get-started/breakpoints">breakpoints</a>.
+For more information on breakpoints, visit [media queries](/docs/media-queries).

 ```scss
 @media (min-width: screen(lg)) {